How do I tell the difference between the testnet and live networks?

 If you have a testnet wallet, you will only be able to operate with other testnet wallets.
 As mentioned before, testnet wallets do not involve real currency, and there is no way to turn testnet currency into cryptocurrency with monetary value.

-Additionally, all testnet addresses begin with m or n.
-Bitcoin addresses all begin with 1 or 3, and Bitcoin Cash addresses begin with bitcoincash: and either p or q.
+Additionally, all bitcoin testnet addresses begin with m or n.
+Bitcoin livenet addresses all begin with 1, 3, or bc1 and Bitcoin Cash addresses begin with bitcoincash: and either p or q.
+Bitcoin Cash testnet addresses begin with bchtest:.
 It is not possible to send testnet coins to a livenet bitcoin address, nor send livenet coins to a testnet address.

-Otherwise, if your wallet has a "wallet" icon, it is a livenet wallet, meaning you can perform any kind of bitcoin transactions allowed to livenet wallets such as sending and receiving funds, making payments, etc.
+Otherwise, if your wallet has a "wallet" icon, it is a livenet wallet, meaning you can perform any kind of transaction allowed to livenet wallets such as sending and receiving funds, making payments, etc.

 Where can I get testnet coins?